 I have a presbyopic patient interested in trying multifocal contact lenses, but I’ve never fit one.
 How do I begin?

-The PC-IV is a single vision corneal GP lens developed by Precision and Cardinal.
+The PC-IV is a single vision corneal GP lens developed by Precision.
 It employs a proprietary and unique aspheric optical zone to better distribute its landing on the aspheric nature of the normal cornea.
 Coupled with a larger diameter, this design is easy to fit, forgiving and improves initial adaptation.
 The PC-IV should be your lens of first choice for corneal GP patients.

 Does material matter in terms of corneal GP success?